FIWARE/tutorials.Big-Data-Flink/README.md

 curl -X GET   'http://localhost:1026/v2/subscriptions/'   -H 'fiware-service: openiot'   -H 'fiware-servicepath: /'
 ```

-Now we create other subscription that only notify when motion sensor detects movement:
+Now we create other subscription that only notify when motion sensor detects movement.
+Do not forget to change $MY_IP to your machine's IP Address (must be accesible from the docker container):
 ```bash
 curl -iX POST \
   'http://localhost:1026/v2/subscriptions' \